 5. What is the most important information your audience needs to know?

 6. Has the content already been created?
 Do a quick search and communicate with other departments to avoid duplicating content.
-PR can "tag" other departments to minimize duplication and promote integration of resources.
+The Office of Marketing and Communications can "tag" other departments to minimize duplication and promote integration of resources.

 7. See web writing document.

 All the content types have a brief description of how they should be used.
 A few content types are similar.
-Below is an explanation about some of these content types.
 If you need help, contact your Content Coach for guidance.
-With the new webspace, departments now have opportunities to write content for the webpage.
-The PR office approves it and publishes it to the webpage.
-Any distribution to media still must be centralized in PR.

 - Use pictures when appropriate.
 Not every page needs a photo.

-- DO NOT copy and paste a photo into the text box.
-It will not transfer.
-It must be uploaded to the server to appear.
+- Pictures must be uploaded.
+DO NOT copy and paste a photo into the text box.
+It will not transfer and you'll be left with a broken link once it's published.

 - Pictures must be of good quality.